If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Or you can discover why the southern coast of Rethymnon is one of the best places to go scuba diving in Greece.

-If you want some privacy or the possibility to swim without any clothes, check this guide to the best nudist beaches of Crete, it includes plenty of beaches located in the region of Rethymnon.
+If you want some privacy or the possibility to swim without any clothes, check this guide to the best nudist beaches of Crete, it includes plenty of beaches in the region of Rethymnon.

-Instead, if you are looking to visit other beaches in the Rethymno region, check the following list.
+Instead, if you want to visit other beaches in the Rethymno region, check the following list.

-If you can’t live without spending some time by the sea during your holidays, checking the beaches in the south is one of the top things to do in Rethymnon!
+If you can’t live without spending time by the sea during your holidays, checking the beaches in the south is one of the top things to do in Rethymnon!

 Best Beaches in South Rethymnon